ConwayC1987/Portfolio-1/README.md

 - The footer section includes links to the relevant social media sites on Newgrange.
 The links will open to a new tab to allow easy navigation for the user.
 - The footer is valuable to the user as it encourages them to keep connected via social media to hear other people's experience of visting Newgrange.
 - The footer was designed with the Irish colours which is a theme kept throughout the site.
+- The footer is on all pages.

 ![Footer image](/assets/images/footer.jpg "Website footer")

 ## History Page

 - Text information is provided on the page with images of Newgrange included with it.
-- The images and text information will stack into 1 column when viewed on a small screen.
+- The images and text information will stack from 2 into 1 column when viewed on a small screen.

 ![History page image](/assets/images/history_pg.jpg "Website history page")
 ## Video

-- A video was added for user that wanted to learn more about Newgrange.
+- A video was added to the history page for user that wanted to learn more about Newgrange.

 ![Image of the video](/assets/images/video.jpg "Video on the bottom of the history page")